 Summoning the Dragon (召龙节) is a male-only celebration held every twelve years at Miao villages in the Leigong Shan region of southeastern Guizhou.
 The ceremony is usually closed to outsiders but in March 2019 a friend managed to wrangle special permission for me to attend the event at Xiao Kaitun in Yongle county (永乐镇小开屯村) – though have to say that people would have been much happier if I hadn’t been there.

 Three years in advance, villagers carve a male and female dragon, which look a bit like 2m-long wooden Buddhist fish with antlers.
-These are put out parallel on a slope under a grove of old trees – the male dragon higher up the slope – with wooden pearls in front of each dragon.
+These are put out parallel on a slope under a grove of old pine trees – the male dragon higher up the slope – with wooden pearls in front of each dragon.
+The trees at Xiao Kaitun were planted by the current shaman’s great-grandfather back in the 1880s.

 On the day of the ceremony, the dragons are painted pink – a colour which attracts children – and a white rooster is tied up at their heads.
 White usually represents death in China, but for the Miao white objects form a link between the spirit world and ours; all around Miao villages you see small spirit “bridges” made of tiny bamboo arches covered in white paper.